Skip to content

 The single biggest mistake people make

-You write your StAMPS answers like you write a discharge summary.
-The structured questions feel familiar, you already know how to communicate clinically in writing, and the temptation is to put your thinking on the page in the order it occurs to you.
+You deliver your StAMPS answers like you would dictate a discharge summary.
+The structured questions feel familiar, you already know how to communicate clinically, and the temptation is to think out loud in the order it occurs to you.
 That is the most common failure mode I watch trainees make.

 StAMPS marking does not reward eloquence; it rewards specific marking points hit in a structured order.
 If the question asks for differential diagnoses, list them as differentials with risk-stratifying features.
 If it asks for management, give drugs with doses, investigations with rationale, and a transfer plan with a timeframe.
-If it asks for what you would say to the patient, write the actual words, not a summary of the conversation.
-Examiners are scanning your answer for specific phrases and decisions; flowing prose makes the points harder to find and easier to miss.
+If it asks for what you would say to the patient, say the actual words, not a summary of the conversation.
+Examiners are listening for specific decisions and phrases; rambling makes the points harder to hear and easier to miss.

 The fix is mechanical.
-Practise structuring every answer with explicit headings or bullet points, even when typing.
+Practise structuring every answer with explicit signposting aloud.
 "Differentials, in order of likelihood."
 "Immediate management, by category: airway, fluids, drugs, investigations, transfer."
 "Communication: I would say to the patient..."
 This costs you nothing in time once you are practised, and it doubles the number of marking points you reliably hit.
 Build the habit early.
-By the time you sit, the structure should be automatic and your conscious bandwidth should be spent on the clinical reasoning, not the layout.
+By the time you sit, the structure should be automatic and your conscious bandwidth should be spent on the clinical reasoning, not the delivery.

 How PRIMEX helps